 Back with two fables, and the struggle I’m talking about is the fear of endings and how we might embrace renewal.
-First name I had for these a year ago was the dweller, then it became the passenger and for this last round I found ideal names: the first one I called the goner, and its opposite is the survivor.
+First name I had for these a year ago was the dweller, then it became the passenger and for this last round I found new names: the first one I called the goner, and its opposite is the survivor.

 At the time I developed the illustrations for this idea I was focusing on trees and my first impulse was to do a search for “tree of life”.
 Google has a way of surfacing things that can lead in unexpected directions.
 In the results I saw an image for the Terrence Malick’s movie Tree of Life, which I had not seen.
 It looked intriguing.
 I decide to watch the movie and see if I would find inspiring ideas there.
 It was a slooow movie, but very beautiful, with strange scenes of fire and explosions and then water and the beginnings of life on the planet.